joelcaples/GoBHHC/README.md

 - As a User, I would like to be prompted for a Description when adding a new Item so that every new item isn't initally defined as "New Item"
 - As a User, I would like to remove the border from the WPF application and add a custom control box so that it presents better
 - As a tester, I would like to improve test coverage to > 80% overall so that I can better ensure quality
+- As a User, I'd like Swagger documentation so that I have clean, standardized details about the project
+- As a User, I'd like the front-end apps to use SignalR or something similar to push changes to the datamodel when changes are made from other interfaces so that each interface is displaying the most up-to-date information.